-Many tango moons ago, Steph and friends commented on ‘men who gancho,’ their less than complimentary term for sleazy men who lead a lot of ganchos and whose motivation does not appear to be to express the music.
+Many tango moons ago, I encountered the term ‘men who gancho,’ a less than complimentary term for sleazy men who lead a lot of ganchos and whose motivation does not appear to be to express the music.

 First, a quick survey of a few follower friends shows that some do really like the flowing feeling of them.
 Second, of course, it’s another type of movement in my tango 3D jigsaw puzzle.

 We naturally started with the walk, and David illustrated another super-simple variation: just to do a rebound step in the walk and then continue.
 He also showed me something I’d done in a group class in Buenos Aires but completely forgotten about:

 - Outside rebound with my right foot

 - Side-step to right

 - Inside rebound with my left foot (as if walking)

 I think combining those two things with rebound turns would be lovely in vals.